manasg/AmonLogging/README.md

 Dependencies
 ============
 - build.gradle lists the required jars (not the transitive dependencies)
-- You can use the task gradle dependencies to get an explicit list
+- You can use the task - gradle dependencies - to get an explicit list
+- jZMQ - You need libjzmq + zmq.jar.
+I built them using - https://github.com/zeromq/jzmq
+- When running the code - you may optionally need to specify -Djava.library.path=/location/of/libjzmq/
+- At the receiving end - make sure you have AmonMQ daemon.
+With Amon installation, the stock amonmq will work.
+Amon+ does not have Amonmq by default - you can get one here - https://github.com/manasg/amonmq-plus

 License
 =======